Starcounter/Starcounter.NUnit.Runner/README.md

 }, waitForCompletion: true);
 ```
 Make sure to set `waitForCompletion = true` because `NUnit` may execute tests in parallel.
 * Compile and deploy the Starcounter test App as any other Starcounter App, `star.exe <StarcounterTestApp>.exe`.
-The test result should be displayed in the console.
+The tests will be executed on deployment and the result should be displayed in the console.

 ## StarcounterNUnitRunner
 Using: